 Fresh expressions of church can be for people of any age or background.
 They form a vital part of our Reaching New Generations Strategy particularly amongst young adults, where they can grow in culturally appropriate ways for their context alongside existing churches as part of a mixed or blended economy of church.

 To find out more visit the fresh expressions website where you can find a wide range of stories of fresh expressions across the country to inspire you.

-For enquiries about planting and growing fresh expressions please contact David Cundill, the Deputy Director of Mission (details below).
+For enquiries about planting and growing fresh expressions please contact the Diocesan Fresh Expressions Enabler David Cundill (details below).